sigma0-dev/zkbitcoin/whitepaper/index.md

 In other words, the new balance is the old balance plus anything that was deposited and minus anything that was withdrawn.

-For the previously discussed mechanisms to work, a stateful zkApp must be linked to a zero-knowledge circuit that takes 4 public inputs in this order: the new state, the previous state, the amount out and the amount in.
+For the previously discussed mechanisms to work, a stateful zkapp must be linked to a zero-knowledge circuit that takes 4 public inputs in this order: the new state, the previous state, the amount out and the amount in.

-In addition, to ensure that a proof is strongly tied to a specific transaction, one additional public input is added to both stateless and stateful zero-knowledge circuits: the transaction ID spending the zkApp.
+In addition, to ensure that a proof is strongly tied to a specific transaction, one additional public input is added to both stateless and stateful zero-knowledge circuits: the transaction ID spending the zkapp.

 In the next section we give a more detailed specification of the protocol.